 - Report to you any use or disclosure of such information not provided for by this Agreement of which we become aware, including breaches of unsecured protected health information as required by §164.410 of HIPAA, and any security incident involving the information of which we become aware;

 - In accordance with §§164.502(e)(1)(ii) and 164.308(b)(2) of HIPAA, as applicable, ensure that any affiliates and/or subcontractors that create, receive, maintain or transmit PHI on our behalf agree to the same restrictions, conditions, and requirements that apply to us with respect to such information; and we obtain satisfactory assurances that such affiliates and/or subcontractors will appropriately safeguard such information (it being understood, for the avoidance of doubt, that other users of the Services are not our subcontractors);

 - Make available PHI to you as necessary to satisfy your obligations under §164.524 of the Privacy Rule;

 - Make available PHI for amendment and incorporate any amendments to Protected Health Information in accordance with §164.526 of the Privacy Rule;

 - Maintain and make available such information required to provide an accounting of disclosures in accordance with §164.528 of the Privacy Rule;

 - To the extent that we are to carry out your obligations under the Privacy Rule, comply with the requirements of the Privacy Rule that apply to you in the performance of such obligations;

-- Make our internal practices, books, and records relating to the use and disclosure of Protected Health Information received from, or created or received by us on your behalf, available to the Secretary of the United States Department of Health and Human Services for purposes of determining your compliance with the Privacy Rule.
+- Make our internal practices, books, and records relating to the use and disclosure of PHI received from, or created or received by us on your behalf, available to the Secretary of the United States Department of Health and Human Services (HHS) for purposes of determining your compliance with the Privacy Rule.

 - Use protected health information to provide data aggregation services as permitted by 45 CFR 164.504(e)(2)(i)(B).